-Fondant can be sticky and has a tendency to pick up crumbs and dirt, so make sure your work surface is nice and clean before you start rolling.
+Fondant can be sticky and has a tendency to pick up crumbs and dirt, so make sure your work surface is clean before you start rolling.
 Prevent fondant from sticking to your counter by lightly dust your work surface and fondant roller with confectioners’ sugar or cornstarch.
 You can also use solid vegetable shortening to prevent sticking if you live in a very dry climate or if your fondant is already a little dry.

 Before rolling, take some time to knead your fondant until it’s soft and pliable.
 Make sure you wash your hands before you start so nothing sticks to the fondant.
 You can also coat your hands with a thin layer of solid vegetable shortening or wear food-safe gloves.

-It’s also important to keep the fondant moving as you work.
+It’s important to keep fondant moving as you work.
 Never flip it over after you start to roll.
 Just turn it about a quarter of the way to prevent sticking and help ensure the thickness of your fondant is even.